Skip to Main Content

 Unlimited PTO

 When employees don’t understand the expectations around PTO use, many err on the side of caution and take too little time off.
-Leaders failing to take time off openly and model desired work-life balance behaviors also contribute to ineffective unlimited-PTO policies.
+Leaders failing to take time off openly and model desired work-life-balance behaviors also contribute to ineffective unlimited-PTO policies.

 Tracking the reason for time-off requests is also important if employers want their policy to only be used for vacations as opposed to covering protected leaves of absence.
 Due to the administration requirements, many employers prefer to keep paid sick leave, FMLA, ADA and other types of protected leave (paid or unpaid) separate from their unlimited-PTO policy.
+A key aspect of unlimited-PTO policies is to define the max PTO allowed consecutively and the appropriate use of the PTO.

 PTO and overtime

 Your organization’s approach to PTO and overtime may differ, but when calculating overtime, the common practice is to only include hours worked for non-exempt employees.
 Likewise, if PTO is awarded based on hours worked, a 40-hour workweek is assumed to be the standard.
-However, these are simply guidelines.
-Your organization may choose to implement a different policy.

 PTO policy best practices